 The World Health Organization celebrates World Health Day on April 7 of every year.
 This year’s theme is food safety, helping people to ensure that the food they eat or the water they drink is safe.
 Two million deaths occur every year from contaminated food or drinking water, and children and infants are most at risk for suffering the tragic consequences of a foodborne disease.
-Also at risk are pregnant women, the elderly, and people who are battling a life-threatening medical condition.
+Also at risk are pregnant women, the elderly, and people who are battling a critical illness.

 Major Foodborne Illnesses

 Foodborne illnesses are typically caused by bacteria, parasites, viruses, or chemical substances that enter the body through contaminated water or food.
 Those infected may have bouts of diarrhea or they may develop serious infections including meningitis.
 Chemical contamination can cause acute poisoning or long-term diseases such as cancer.

 Uncooked animal proteins, as well as fruits and vegetables that have been contaminated can cause illnesses.
 Raw shellfish which contains marine biotoxins can also cause illnesses.
 Some of the common bacterial infections that result in consuming contaminated food or water are:

 Salmonella, Campylobacter, and Enterohaemorrhagic Escherichia coli affect millions of people annually, with some fatal or severe outcomes.
 Symptoms include headache, fever, nausea, abdominal pain, vomiting, or diarrhea.

 Listeria can cause unplanned abortions in pregnant women or death of newborn babies.
 Although rare, listeria is among the most serious of foodborne infections.
 Listeria is found in unpasteurized dairy products and various pre-packaged foods.